mathesonewan/node_zero/docs/blackbox.md

 - Inspired by player experience with LLM drift, cognitive fragility, and the illusion of continuity in human mimicry

 **Note:** Parked here to avoid distraction.
-DO NOT start until node.zero is complete and sealed.---
+DO NOT start until node.zero is complete and sealed.

+---

 ## 🧭 Design Rule of Thumb
 > **Does this feature make the system more *alive*, or just more *complete*?**